spotinst/help/src/docs/ocean/getting-started/aks/README.md

 >**Note**: Some Virtual Node Group properties, such as node pool properties (OS types, OS Disk type), cannot be edited.
 If you need to change these properties, delete the Virtual Node Group and create a new one.

-3. Create custom Virtual Node Groups: Define which remaining managed AKS node pools will be imported into Virtual Node Groups by selecting them in the node pool list.
-When you complete this wizard step, Ocean imports the node pool compute configurations into custom Virtual Node Groups.
-Select node pools to create custom Virtual Node Groups that handle different workload requirements, such as:
+3. Optional: You can create more Virtual Node Groups from existing node pools in the cluster by selecting them in the node pool list.
+When you complete this wizard step, Ocean imports the node pool compute configurations into Virtual Node Groups.
+You might need different Virtual Node Groups to handle different workload requirements, such as:

    * Virtual Node Group with regular VMs: workloads that cannot run on Spot nodes and must run on Regular (On-demand) VMs, e.g., statefulSets, Spark drivers, and Kafka producers.
    * Performance Virtual Node Group: for workloads that need high-performance CPUs (Intel v4 or v5), a minimum vCPU 8 or higher or a larger OS Disk size, and VMs with a minimum disk 4 or higher.
    * AI/ML Virtual Node Group: for workloads that need GPUs, say GPU count: 2-4 and specific VM series r GPU families
    * Windows Virtual Node Group: for workloads that need Windows nodes.

->**Important**: One custom Virtual Node Group is created for each node pool you select.
+>**Important**: One Virtual Node Group is created for each node pool you select.

 **Example:**